- Written by Administrator

 - Category: Network News

 Fall Conference runs November 2-4, at the Hilton Charlotte University Place.
-Registration is now open.
+On-site registration opens at 3:00 pm on Friday, November 2, in the hotel ballroom foyer.

-This year, NCWN has been celebrating publishers based in North Carolina, so we asked Dannye to answer the following prompt:
+This year, NCWN has been celebrating publishers based in North Carolina, so we asked Georgann to answer the following prompt:

 "Congratulations!
 You've inherited a large fortune, on the condition that you use it to start your own publishing house.
 What kind of books are you going to publish?"

 Fall Conference attracts hundreds of writers from around the country and provides a weekend full of activities that include lunch and dinner banquets with readings, keynotes, tracks in several genres, open mic sessions, and the opportunity for one-on-one manuscript critiques with editors or agents.
-Master Classes will be led by Judy Goldman (Creative Nonfiction), Maureen Ryan Griffin (Poetry), Randall Kenan (Fiction), who, as a 2018 inductee into the North Carolina Literary Hall of Fame, also will give the Keynote Address.
+Randall Kenan, a 2018 inductee into the North Carolina Literary Hall of Fame, will give the Keynote Address.

 The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to all writers, in all genres, at all stages of development.
 For additional information, visit www.ncwriters.org.